 St. Mark’s Basilica is located in Piazza San Marco.
 You really can’t miss that but just in case, these are the vaporetti that go there:

 From Piazzale Roma and Santa Lucia Railway Station: Lines 1, 2 and 51.

 From Lido di Venezia: Lines 1 and 52.

-The Basilica is open to visitors Monday to Saturday from 9:30 am to 5:00 pm and from 2:00 to 4:30 or 5:00 pm on Sundays and national holidays, depending on the season.
+The Basilica is open to visitors Monday to Saturday from 9:30 am to 5:00 pm and on Sundays / national holidays from 2:00 to 4:30 or 5:00 pm, depending on the season.
 You can’t explore the church during mass, but you’ll be allowed to sit and listen to the service.